oalcabes/ValRE/README.md

 The full list of modules that ValRE uses can be found at the beginning of the ValRE.py code.

-This program makes use of the software "operational_sep_quantities" created by Katie Whitman, a program which has extensive that can be found with the command "pydoc operational_sep_quantities".
+This program makes use of the software "operational_sep_quantities" and "operational_sep_quantities_one" created by Katie Whitman, a program which has extensive that can be found with the command "pydoc operational_sep_quantities".

-There are two other scripts included with the ValRE package, gen_output.py and output_to_json.py, which are scripts that can be used to generate observational output from operational_sep_quantities.py, and each have their own documentation comments within the code.
+The module "gen_output" is also included with the ValRE package, which are scripts that can be used to generate observational output from operational_sep_quantities.py, and each have their own documentation comments within the code.

 Assumptions/Simplifications